Skip to main content

 Salm Castle, locally known as Château des Comtes de Salm, is situated on a hill above the small town of Salmchâteau, in the Luxembourg province in the Wallonia region in Belgium.

-I was unable to find much historical information about Salm Castle.
-Which is kind of strange as it was the seat of the powerful Counts of Salm.
+I couldn't find much historical information about Salm Castle, which is strange since it was the seat of the powerful Counts of Salm.

-One source says Salm Castle was built on 9th century foundations during the 14th century.
-Another claims the castle was built in the early 12th century and finished in 1150.
-None of the sources give any clue as to the reason of the demise of the castle.
-Only that at the end of the 18th century it was torn down to be sold as building materials.
+One source says Salm Castle was built on 9th-century foundations during the 14th century.
+Another claims the castle was built in the early 12th century and completed in 1150.
+None of the sources provide clues about the castle's demise, only that it was torn down at the end of the 18th century to be sold as building materials.

-That is all the information I was able to find.
+That's all the information I found.
 If you know more, please let me know.

-At present all that remains is the sturdy gate building which was restored in the 1960s.
-Behind it is a private home and its occupants appreciate their privacy very much, witnessing the forbidding signs all over the place.
-There is a hill directly east of the gate which contains more ruined foundations of Salm Castle, but it is too much overgrown with trees and undergrowth to see much from below.
+Currently, all that remains is the sturdy gatehouse, which was restored in the 1960s.
+Behind it is a private home, and its residents highly value their privacy, as shown by the signs everywhere.
+There is a hill directly east of the gate containing more ruined foundations of Salm Castle, but it is too overgrown with trees and underbrush to see much from below.

 Gallery